-- For curvelet-based features, he has done the same part on LivDet 2009 and 2011. - For LivDet 2011 and 2013, texture features such as BSIF, LPQ, WLD, Ric-LBP, and LCPD are extracted and tested using SVM, KNN and Decision Tree on matlab. - Performance of single classifier (SVM) is evaluated on cross material for LivDet 2011 and 2013 and on classifier fusion using fusion techniques such as max, mean and majority voting rule for LivDet 2013. - For LivDet 2011 and 2013, training and testing data of all the sensors for each year are combined and performance is evaluated using svm classifier.
+- For curvelet-based features, he has done the same part on LivDet 2013 and 2015. - For LivDet 2015, texture features such as BSIF, LPQ, WLD, Ric-LBP, and LCPD are extracted and tested using SVM, KNN and Decision Tree on matlab. - Performance of single classifier (SVM) is evaluated on cross dataset for LivDet 2011 and 2013 and on feature fusion for LivDet 2013. - For LivDet 2015, training and testing data of all the sensors are combined and performance is evaluated using svm classifier.